 At least half of the credits required for the minor must be completed at Metropolitan State University.
+Students must earn a grade of C- or above in all minor courses.

 Transfer courses may be applicable to minor requirements.
 The university's degree audit will specify transfer courses that are directly equivalent to minor requirements; other transfer courses must be approved by the chair of the Social Science Department.